Dr. Alex Stone, DPT, CSCS

 You can save a few bucks using the X8YZF10 promo code at checkout.
 This coupon only works at therabody.com.

-The device has a 1-year warranty; you get 90 days cover for the cups.
+The TheraCup has a 1-year warranty; you get 90 days’ cover for the acrylic cups.

 But you can’t put it past Therabody to charge exorbitantly for their devices.
-The competition offers similar devices but at fair prices.
+The competition offers similar smart cupping massage but at fair prices.
 You can check the alternative below.

 Best Therabody TheraCup Alternative: Achedaway Cupper

 The Achedaway Cupper is the only viable alternative to the Therabody TheraCup that we know of.
-It’s a proven device that has been on the market for over three years and has received many positive reviews, including ours.
+It’s a proven smart cupping device that has been on the market since 2021 and has received many positive reviews, including ours.

 The Achedaway Cupper is flatter and shorter.
 Its large cups help it stick better to the body vertically (relative to the ground, for instance, when you put it on your back while standing).